Shopify/liquid/_filters/uniq.md

 description: Liquid filter that removes duplicate items from an array.
 ---

-Removes any duplicate elements in an array.
+Removes any duplicate items in an array.

 <p class="code-label">Input</p>
 ```liquid